mkuelker/310-Group-Project/README.md

  - text : a string containing 150 characters of information, or a string returning a not-found style message to the user.

 #### get_latling
 returns a string of latitude and longitude associated with users IP address.
-It won't work if you're using a VPN.
+It won't work as intended if you're using a VPN.

 #### get_address
 uses `get_latling` method and performs a reverse geo lookup in order to get the name of the address associated with your IP address.